One of the 77

-After the annexation of the City of Lake View in 1889 til the late 1920's the
+After the annexation of the City of Lake View in 1889 until the late 1920's the

-former city was referred to by news agencies as the District of Lake View.
+former city was referred as the District of Lake View.
 By

-1930, 'community areas' were established by the city council.
-Lake View's geography was reduced to
+1930, 'community areas' were established by the Chicago City Council.
+Lake View's geographic area was reduced to

 A New City Model